Larry W. Smith Killed in Nashville Bicycle Accident

 The 52-year-old bicyclist was struck by a pickup truck near Junior Gilliam Way

 While police document the immediate aftermath, securing surveillance footage and vehicle data is essential for a full review.
-"An attorney can collect the proper evidence to help prove negligence, which requires a variety of resources," said Stefano Formica, Of Bond Legal
+"An attorney can collect the proper evidence to help prove negligence, which requires a variety of resources," noted Stefano Formica, who serves as a national legal analyst for Accident News and is of Bond Legal

 Families of victims like Smith often face sudden expenses and uncertainty while waiting for official police reports to be finalized.
-Under Tennessee law, individuals injured due to another party's negligence may be entitled to seek compensation for medical expenses, lost wages, and pain and suffering.
+Under Tennessee law, surviving family members may be entitled to seek compensation for medical expenses, funeral costs, and loss of companionship.

 Tennessee wrongful death statute